isomerpages/nlb-biblioasia/_jul-to-sep-2022/Giving A Voice To The Dead: Remembering Chao Tzee Cheng.md

 Senwan Jamal, Senior Medical Technologist at the Department of Pathology, Singapore General Hospital, recalled his experience working with Chao on the Hotel New World disaster: “[T]he bodies from Hotel New World came in a trickle because of the demanding rescue work.
 In the end, it was not 100 bodies, but about 33.
 Even then I remember our supervisor Prof Chao Tzee Cheng’s quick thinking.
 It was in the 1980s and we were using film cameras.
 With so many bodies, we needed to be fast and could not wait for the photos to be developed, so he told us to buy two Polaroid cameras from Chinatown, using his own money, so that we could photograph the bodies right away.”[^18]

-The Spyros incident on 12 October 1978 was described as the “worst peace-time disaster in Singapore”, killing 76 people and injuring 69 others.[^19] Chao was instrumental in bringing to light how the explosion had occurred.
+The *Spyros* incident on 12 October 1978 was described as the “worst peace-time disaster in Singapore”, killing 76 people and injuring 69 others.[^19] Chao was instrumental in bringing to light how the explosion had occurred.

 He began to sort the dead into groups, based on how they died.
 Some had severe burns, while others had less severe burns or died from carbon monoxide poisoning.
-“So from then, I plotted the position on the plan [of the Spyros] and found that actually you can trace the path of fire.
+“So from then, I plotted the position on the plan [of the *Spyros*] and found that actually you can trace the path of fire.
 [T]hose in the direct path of fire would be burned very severely, those outside would be less… we went to the scene and found out [that] the origin of the fire was from the fuel tank,” explained Chao.[^20]

 #### **Advocating Safety**
 Because of his work, safety was an issue close to Chao’s heart, and he often emphasised the importance of accident prevention.
 As Deputy Chairman of the Home Safety Committee of the National Safety First Council (NSFC), Chao actively advocated for safety through studies, videos and campaigns in Singapore, particularly those concerning home accidents.[^21]

 ![](/images/Vol%2018%20Issue%202/Giving%20A%20Voice%20To%20The%20Dead/Giving%20A%20Voice%20To%20The%20Dead%20-%20Image%204.png)<div style="background-color: white;">Prof Chao Tzee Cheng receiving an award from then Prime Minister Goh Chok Tong at the 30th Singapore-Malaysia Congress of Medicine in 1996.
 The award was in appreciation for his contributions as the former Master of the Academy of Medicine, Singapore.
 Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</div>

-“It grieves me to know there is more than one case of people getting burnt or scalded every day and 40 per cent of these cases involve people below the age of 11,” he said in a 1986 interview when his book, How to Prevent Home Accidents, was launched.[^22]
+“It grieves me to know there is more than one case of people getting burnt or scalded every day and 40 per cent of these cases involve people below the age of 11,” he said in a 1986 interview when his book, *How to Prevent Home Accidents*, was launched.[^22]

 Chao also devoted time to other safety initiatives.
 He was a member of the Toy Safety Authority of Singapore[^23] and helped form the Venom and Toxin Research Group in 1985.[^24] In the 1980s, he supported an awareness drive on the dangers of lightning.[^25]